mlcommons/GaNDLF/docs/usage.md

 docker run --gpus all -e CUDA_VISIBLE_DEVICES -it --rm --name gandlf cbica/gandlf:latest-cuda113 gandlf_run --device cuda [...]
 ```

+This can be replicated for ROCm for AMD , by following the [instructions to set up the ROCm Container Toolkit](https://rocmdocs.amd.com/en/latest/ROCm_Virtualization_Containers/ROCm-Virtualization-&-Containers.html?highlight=docker).

 [Back To Top &uarr;](#table-of-contents)

 ## MLCubes

 GaNDLF, and GaNDLF-created models, may be distributed as an [MLCube](https://mlcommons.github.io/mlcube/).
-This involves distributing an "mlcube.yaml" file.
+This involves distributing an `mlcube.yaml` file.
 That file can be specified when using the [MLCube runners](https://mlcommons.github.io/mlcube/runners/).
 The runner will perform many aspects of configuring your container for you.
 Currently, only the `mlcube_docker` runner is supported.
 See the [MLCube documentation](https://mlcommons.github.io/mlcube/) for more details.

 [Back To Top &uarr;](#table-of-contents)